Babinci/Markdown_Documentations/supabase_general_docs/all-about-supabase-egress-a_Sg_e.md

-# All about Supabase Egress
+# All About Supabase Egress

 ## What is Egress?